-Cartographers and photogrammetrists measure, analyze, and interpret geographic information to create maps and charts for political, cultural, educational, and other purposes.
-Cartographers are general mapmakers, and photogrammetrists are specialized mapmakers who use aerial photographs to create maps.
+Cartographers and photogrammetrists collect, measure, and interpret geographic information in order to create and update maps and charts for regional planning, education, and other purposes.

-The median annual wage of cartographers and photogrammetrists was $54,510 in May 2010.
+The median annual wage for cartographers and photogrammetrists was $71,890 in May 2022.

-Employment of cartographers and photogrammetrists is expected to grow 22 percent from 2010 to 2020, faster than the average for all occupations.
-Increasing use of maps for national security and local government planning will fuel most of the growth.
+Employment of cartographers and photogrammetrists is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of cartographers and photogrammetrists with similar occupations.